bigtoga/Project3/README.md

 </pre>
 </details>

+## Questions we could answer
+### Historical analysis
+* Has there been an impact on [Big Oil](https://en.wikipedia.org/wiki/Big_Oil) valuations as crude oil dropped?
+* Which companies are the most/least impacted by crude oil drop?
+* How have Americans' 401k plans been impacted - by crude oil drop?
+By Big Oil value loss?
+* What happened in the markets in 1957 before and after the last time oil went negative?
+* What were the leading indicators?
+How could a savvy investor have predicted this?
+* What does global politics have to do with this price (Russia vs. Saudi's Arabia)?

+### COVID-19 Related
+1. What impact did COVID-19 have on already distressed prices?

+### Predicting the future (AI/ML)
+1. Do we expect a return to normalcy in Winter as more Americans will likely be at home and require heating from oil than likely ever before in history?
+2. Do we expect the price of oil to be impacted by re-opening the country?
+3. What impact would a second wave of covid-19 have on future oil after a rebound?
+4. Are certain parts of the country more important to an oil rebound than others?
+5. If COVID-19 never happened, would oil still have gone negative?

 ### What we can trade (aka track and predict)
 1. **Oil futures**
 * 1. Traded on New York Mercantile Exchange NYMEX